Library Faculty: e-Resources, Instruction, Programming

 Library Open Labs: as scheduled on Library Calendar.

-Professional Interests: Joint-Use Libraries; Free Speech & 1st Amendment Rights, Freedom to Read & Banned Books; Information Literacy Instruction, especially to community college students; e-Resources issues; Privacy issues in the Internet & social media age; Plagiarism; Mosaic & equality issues; Service Learning & Voluntarism.
+Professional Interests: Joint-Use Libraries; Free Speech & 1st Amendment Rights, Freedom to Read & Banned Books; Information Literacy Instruction, especially to community college students; e-Resources issues; Privacy issues in the Internet & social media age; Plagiarism; DEI and related issues; Service Learning & Voluntarism.